Potala Palace

-Potala Palace (布达拉宫 (Bùdálā Gōng)) is a museum complex in Lhasa, the capital of the Tibet Autonomous Region (Note: The region is variously known in English as Tibet, in Tibetan as Bod (བོད་), and in Chinese as Xīzàng (西藏).
+Potala Palace (布达拉宫 (布達拉宮, Bùdálā Gōng)) is a museum complex in Lhasa, the capital of the Tibet Autonomous Region (Note: The region is variously known in English as Tibet, in Tibetan as Bod (བོད་), and in Chinese as Xīzàng (西藏).
 For details on these names and their usage, see Etymology of Tibet.) of China.
-It was formerly the winter palace of the Dalai Lamas, built in the dzong style on Marpo Ri (Red Mountain).
-From 1649 until 1959 it served as the Dalai Lamas' residence, after which it became chiefly a museum following the annexation of Tibet by the People's Republic of China.
+It was formerly the winter palace of the Dalai Lamas, and from 1649 until 1959 served as the Dalai Lamas' residence.
+The palace complex became a museum following the annexation of Tibet by the People's Republic of China.

 The palace is named after Mount Potalaka, regarded in Buddhist tradition as the mythical abode of the bodhisattva Avalokiteśvara.
 Construction of the present structure was begun in 1645 at the order of the 5th Dalai Lama, advised by Konchog Chophel, the Thirty-fifth Ganden Tripa of the Gelug school.
 It was built on the site of an earlier palace attributed to Songtsen Gampo (traditionally dated to 637).

-Built at an altitude of about 3,700 metres on Marpo Ri in the centre of the Lhasa Valley, the palace measures 400 m east–west and 350 m north–south.
+Built in the dzong style, at an altitude of about 3700 m on Marpo Ri in the center of the Lhasa Valley, the palace measures 400 m east–west and 350 m north–south.
 Its sloping stone walls average 3 m thick, 5 m at the base, with copper poured into the foundations for earthquake protection.
-Rising 13 storeys, the complex contains more than 1,000 rooms, 10,000 shrines, and some 200,000 statues, reaching a height of 119 m above the mountain and over 300 m above the valley floor.
+Rising 13 stories, the complex contains more than 1,000 rooms, 10,000 shrines, and some 200,000 statues, reaching a height of 119 m above the mountain and over 300 m above the valley floor.